NicoJanE/PY-Flask-FastApi-Template-Stack/README.md

 # What

+This is a Python project application template using Flask and FastAPI in a WSL container

+## Requirements
+- Windows 10 or 11
+- WSL 2.6.1.0
+- Powershell 5.1 or 7.3

-This is a Python Flask application(template) .
-Besides Python it contains the following libraries ( installed with **pip** via the **requirements** file):
+This is a Python Flask application (template) that requires the following libraries (installed with pip via the requirements file):
-1. Flask Web front-end
-1. Redis (realtime Data Platform), an in memory database,see: https://redis.io/learn/howtos/quick-start/cheat-sheet
+1. Flask: A web framework for Python.
+2. Redis: An in-memory data structure store, used as a database.
-1. jinja2, modern day templating language for Python developers
+3. Jinja2: A modern and designer-friendly templating language for Python.
-1. debugpy, Enables debugging in the Flask Python app
+4. PDB: Python Debugger, used for debugging the Flask application.

+The template includes a basic structure for a web application using FastAPI and Flask, with support for Redis as a database and Jinja2 for templating.
+PDB is provided for debugging purposes during development.

+<small> Note: There is also a **WSL** version of this project template available, which does not use remote debugging but runs inside the WSL container The WSL container can be found [here](https://github.com/NicoJanE/PY-Flask-FastApi-Template-WSL-Stack) <small>

 ## Setup instruction